SD-TransIT/transit_backend/README.md

   If we want to update fields we should use PATCH instead.
   * Change Shipment boolean PODVariance to property being set when there's existing PODVariance in database.
+  * Old quality and new quality seems to actually be 'declared' and 'actual' quantities, should it be renamed?